prezi/fail/README.md

 ./gradlew run -PappArgs=$TAG,$SAPPER,$SECONDS
 ```

-These will choose a single EC2 node in us-east that has the tag $TAG (with any value), and ron $SAPPER for $SECONDS
+These will choose a single EC2 node in us-east that has the tag $TAG (with any value), and run $SAPPER for $SECONDS
 seconds on it.
 Details below.

 ## How does this thing work?